colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

     serviceworker.js
 {% endhighlight %}

-And to better understand what we are trying to do, here is the HTML content of the two pages the user will request explicelty:
+And to better understand what we're trying to do, here is the HTML content of the two pages the user will request explicitly:

 **index.html**